hayleyjm/mescaline-1.0/README.md

 * Shift vector \beta^i = 0 throughout
 * Uniform grid dx = dy = dz (nx = ny = nz)
 * Periodic boundary conditions implemented for all derivatives
-* See the User Guide in doc/ for more details
+* See the User Guide for more details